Catch up on our latest sermons

 After the Triumphal Entry, Jesus did two surprising things: He cursed a fig tree and cleansed the Temple—actions that might seem unexpected if we think of Him as only 'meek and mild.'
 But what if these moments reveal something deeper?
 And what if His message is just as relevant for us today?

-Jesus’ last week began with the Triumphal Entry into Jerusalem — which was a deliberate fulfilment of prophecy and a public claim to be the Messiah.
+Jesus’ Triumphal Entry into Jerusalem was a deliberate fulfilment of prophecy and a public claim to be the Messiah.
 However, the same crowd that welcomed Him with praise on Sunday were clamouring for His death by Friday because He didn’t meet their expectations of a conquering king.
 This shift challenges us today: Will we continue to trust and worship God even when He doesn’t act according to our expectations?

 Jesus gave us a mandate to GO into all the world and make disciples, but rather than send us out on our own, Jesus invites us to YOKE ourselves to Him — meaning we rely on His strength, guidance, and power rather than our own efforts.
 By working in partnership with Him, we see a vision of mission that is reliant on His leadership and strength to do what is impossible on our own.